Village Hall, Kington St Michael, Chippenham, Wiltshire, SN14 6HX. Tel. 01249 750181

 Why not take it easy with a cup of our new Miles coffees - complete the set with a piece of tiffin to nibble, and keep it local with one of our Kington St Michael mugs and coasters (great presents and ideal for teacher "thank yous"!).

-All our lovely volunteers and stall holders at last week's 10th anniversary celebrations (photos courtesy of Sarah Harriman).
+All our lovely volunteers and stall holders at the shop's 10th anniversary celebrations (photos courtesy of Sarah Harriman).
 Thank you to everyone who supported this event - we made over £400 for shop funds.

 In The News!